Surface options:

 metal interactions and repulsive atom contacts for all possible states and calculates an optimal hydrogen bonding

 network within these degrees of freedom.
-Furthermore, alternative conformations or overlapping entries which might
+Furthermore, alternative conformations or overlapping entries that might

 be annotated in the original protein structure are removed, as they could disturb the analysis of molecular